Brianconn71/fit-as-a-fiddle/README.md

 * When testing out my project, I ran into one particular bug that I needed helping figuring out, I got an answer to my query [here](https://stackoverflow.com/questions/37525075/what-does-tests-module-incorrectly-imported-mean)

 * When working on the checkout process with Stripe I ran into another bug which I solved with help from [stack overflow](https://stackoverflow.com/questions/59542045/getting-attributeerror-in-django)

+* when creating the reviews app I got help from this series of youtube [videos](https://www.youtube.com/watch?v=lSX8nzu9ozg)

+* I also used this article from [medium](https://medium.com/django-rest/lets-build-a-basic-product-review-backend-with-drf-part-1-652dd9b95485) to help in the development of the reviews model and this [webpage](https://www.codementor.io/@jadianes/get-started-with-django-building-recommendation-review-app-du107yb1a) to help in my understanding.

+* When working on the delete products, reviews and blog posts I used a bootstrap modal to confirm deletion.
+I used this [website](https://www.codegrepper.com/code-examples/python/django+loop+index) to help with for loop counters in django.

+* In making my site more responsive, I ran into an issue with button height, this was resolved using and inline-flex display which I found [here](https://stackoverflow.com/questions/51256154/how-to-make-button-same-height)

 ### Acknowledgements